 Proximity to Muir Woods National Monument supports long-term desirability across nearby Marin neighborhoods through the rare stability of permanently protected landscape.
 Federal preservation ensures the surrounding redwood valleys and ridgelines remain undeveloped — a powerful factor in buyer confidence.

 Homes bordering protected forestland consistently maintain strong demand because the surrounding environment — and the experience of living within it — remains constant over time.
+For many Marin buyers, daily proximity to preserved redwood landscape represents not simply scenery, but a defining element of place.

 Dogs are not permitted on monument trails in order to protect wildlife and sensitive habitat.